Mohamed Farsi: Cavalry FC

 On 15 April 2020, Farsi signed with Canadian Premier League side Cavalry FC, after impressing during a trial.
 He made his debut as a substitute in Cavalry's first game of the 2020 Canadian Premier League season, a 2–2 draw with Forge FC.
-Farsi would excel during the 2020 season, earning praise for his offensive and defensive efforts, and would be named for the league's U-21 player of the year.
-He was awarded the El Jimador Shot of the Year, for his goal against Pacific FC on September 9, 2020.
-In November 2020, Farsi would re-sign with the club for the 2021 season.
-After the 2021 season, Cavalry announced that Farsi would leave the club in order to pursue a contract in Europe or Major League Soccer.
+Farsi excelled during the 2020 season, earning praise for his offensive and defensive efforts, and was named for the league's U-21 player of the year.
+He was awarded the El Jimador Shot of the Year, for his goal against Pacific FC on 9 September 2020.
+In November 2020, Farsi re-signed with the club for the 2021 season.
+After the 2021 season, Cavalry announced that Farsi was leaving the club in order to pursue a contract in Europe or Major League Soccer.

 Columbus Crew

 In March 2022, Columbus Crew 2 of MLS Next Pro announced they had signed Farsi ahead of their inaugural season.
-He made his debut in the club's first match against Inter Miami CF II on March 26.
-On June 18, he signed a short-term loan with the Columbus Crew first team in Major League Soccer for their match against Charlotte FC, in which he appeared as a substitute.
+He made his debut in the club's first match against Inter Miami CF II on 26 March.
+On 18 June, he signed a short-term loan with the Columbus Crew first team in Major League Soccer for their match against Charlotte FC, in which he appeared as a substitute.
 At the end of the season, he was named to the MLS Next Pro Best XI.

-In July 2022, he signed a first team contract with the Columbus Crew.
+In July 2022, he signed a first team contract with the Columbus Crew, and appeared in seven games, all of them as second half substitutions.

+Farsi scored his first goal for Columbus on 26 April 2023, in a U.S. Open Cup match against Indy Eleven.

+Farsi was a regular starter for Columbus during 2023.
+On 9 December, he played 86 minutes in MLS Cup 2023, helping Columbus win its third league championship.
+In February 2024 Farsi signed a contract extension through the 2027 season, with a club option for 2028.

+He scored his first league goal for Columbus on 9 March 2024, against the Chicago Fire in the 10th minute of second half stoppage time.

 International career

+Youth and Futsal

 Before starting his professional career, Farsi was a prominent member of the Canadian futsal team, winning the Canadian Futsal Player of the Year award for 2020.
 He would go on to be involved in the 2020 Olympic football qualifiers with the Canada under-23s after initially being named a back up to the team.

+Senior

+Eligible for both Algeria and Canada, Farsi confirmed he had declined an invitation to Canada's preliminary rosters ahead of the 2023 CONCACAF Nations League Finals and the 2023 CONCACAF Gold Cup, adding that he was not ready to decide his international future.

+On 29 August 2024, Farsi was called up by Algeria to represent the nation in their two 2025 AFCON Qualifiers against Equatorial Guinea and Liberia, ultimately concluding that he has decided to represent Algeria.
+Farsi debuted on 10 September 2024 against Liberia.